Submissions

 Contact the Editors early for corrections to submitted manuscripts.
 The Corresponding Author(s) accepts responsibility for accuracy of all content in submitted articles.
 Any changes post publication may be made to manuscripts at the Editor's discretion.
 Corrections in names, affiliations, contact information, or article contents after publication may incur processing charges.

-Image Requests
+Image Requests for republication of images/text/tables

 1. For any requests to re-use images from DOJ, fill out the image request form found here.